reuters-graphics/bluprint_chart-module-svelte/DEVELOPING.md

   .draw();
 ```

-#### In conclusion...
+> #### 🏁 In conclusion on props...
+>

-Pushing as much as you can into props gives users the ability to deeply customize and control your chart.
+> Pushing as much as you can into props gives users the ability to deeply customize and control your chart.
 This may seem like a lot at first, but after you do it once or twice it'll become second nature to think of your chart in props.

 ### ✏️ Designing your draw function